 We've all been part of that email chain...
 "Let's meet to discuss this", "When are you free?", "I can do Friday", "Friday's no good, what about Monday?", "I'm free in the morning", "Penny can't make that, how about Tuesday afternoon after 3?", etc.

 AI can make scheduling meetings with multiple attendees much easier.

 Note that both of the following solutions work best when you're dealing with people in your own organization, as they then have access to all calendar data, but with a bit of back and forth, they can still work for externals too.
+There are some options.

-Step 2: Open an email... not an appointment!
+Open an email... not an appointment!

 Cortana then handles all the back-and-forth emails to find a time when everyone can meet and then she sends out an invite on your behalf.

 To make it easier to add Cortana to your emails, create a Contact.

 Mobile – works great ✔